Could Shipping Container Homes be the Future of Australian Housing?

 Solar energy?
 Wind power?
 Plugged into the mains?
-You also need to design in utilities so they will appear or not appear as you would want them.
+It would help if you also designed utilities to appear or not appear as you would want them.

 How many containers do you need?

-Windows and any other holes in the wall will involve cutting the walls of the container and therefore need reinforcement around them as the walls are part of the container’s structural strength.
-Windows however add light and give an illusion of spaciousness.
+Windows and any other holes in the wall will involve cutting the container walls and therefore need reinforcement around them as the walls are part of the container’s structural strength.
+Windows, however, add light and give an illusion of spaciousness.

 Sofas can be storage spaces.
 Beds can fold up to the wall, allowing the same space to be a living, working or socialising space.
 You could fold your dining room and have a living room.
 Fold your bedroom into an office.
 You’d be amazed as to how such a small space can do so many things!

 If you’re on your own, you may not even need a space-hungry stud wall for your toilet or shower space.